 What Does FedRAMP Mean?

-FedRAMP is the acronym for the Federal Risk Authorization Management Program.
+What is FedRAMP is the acronym for?
+The Federal Risk Authorization Management Program.
 It began in 2011 by the U.S. Government to standardize an approach to security issues associated with cloud products and services used by government agencies.
 The US Government needed a way to control and secure all cloud service products and companies that want to do business with any agency of the US government.

 The Problem with Cloud Security before FedRAMP